rohgoyal/getting-started/toolkit/1b/README.md

     - Type: string

 13. Create a new definition: **Today**.
     - Add new properties for the **Today** definition.
        - Name: zip / Type: string
        - Name: hi / Type: integer
        - Name: lo / Type: integer
        - Name: nightHumidity / Type: integer
        - Name: dayHumidity / Type: integer
        - Name: city / Type: string
        - Name: state / Type: string
     - Update the response schema in the **GET /today** section to "Today".
     - Save your API.

-14. Switch over to the **Assemble** tab.
-You've got two operations so far: **GET /current** and **GET /today**.
+14. Select the **Assemble** tab.
+You created two operations so far: **GET /current** and **GET /today**.
 To ensure the right target endpoint is invoked, you'll need to create some logic that will execute conditional on the operation that's being called.
 Let's use the **Operation Switch** logic construct to do this.
     a.
 Delete the **invoke** policy that may already be added to the _canvas_.
     b.
 From the _palette_, drag the **Operation Switch** and drop it on the canvas.
         - To **case 0**, assign the **get /current** operation.
         - Add a new Case: **case 1**.
         - Assign the **get /today** operation to **case 1**.
     ![](images/assemble-1.png)
      The **Operation Switch** provides a decision point.
-Based on the verb/path pair, the appropriate operation needs to be invoked.
+Based on the verb/path pair, the appropriate operation must be invoked.
     c.
 Drag the **invoke** policy from the palette and drop it on the canvas.
 Drop one in the **/get current** path and one in the **/get today** path.
   - Select the **invoke** policy in the **/get current** path, and update its title to "**invoke-current**".
   - Update the URL field with: _**https:// myweatherprovider<span></span>.mybluemix.net/current?zipcode=$(request.parameters.zipcode)**_.
   - Select the **invoke** policy in the **/get today** path, and update its title to "**invoke-today**".